8 April 2022

 The advantages of participatory real estate financing in Switzerland are numerous.

 Indeed, it is possible to invest with an accessible equity amount.
-Indeed, from CHF 49’000, SIPA crowd immo offers the possibility to integrate a participatory building acquisition project.
+Indeed, from CHF 49’000, SIPA Crowd Immo offers the possibility to integrate a participatory building acquisition project.

 It is important to know that since 1er As of January 1, 2020, the FINMA (the Swiss Financial Market Supervisory Authority) requires anyone wishing to purchase a property in Switzerland to contribute at least 20% of the purchase price in the form of equity (of which a maximum of half can come from the 2nd pillar).